weiyuwang2024/vibecoding/vibe-coding-slides.md

 ### Why Memory Banks?
 - **Long-term memory** for your project across conversations
 - **No re-explaining** - AI remembers project details automatically
-- **Better code** that follows your patterns and works with existing system
 - **Save time** - don't waste time explaining same things over and over

-**Key Point:** Like giving AI a notebook to remember everything important about your project
+**Key Point:** Like giving your AI agent a notebook where it writes down everything important about your project, so it never forgets and always helps you in the right way

 ---

 ## 9. Task Management

 ### Combined Plan + Action Flow:
-1. **Take PRD and project docs** → Create one clear task
+1. **Take requirement or PRD and project docs** Create one clear task
-2. **Talk with AI to improve task** (Plan Mode) - ask questions, add details
+2. **Talk with AI to improve task plan** ask questions, add details
-3. **AI builds the feature** (Action Mode) - write code, create files
+3. **AI builds the feature** write code, create files, and unit tests
-4. **Review what was built** - check quality and update project docs
+4. **Review what was built** check quality and update project docs

 ### Why Short Task Lists Work Better:
 - **Long task chains are unreliable** - hard to keep track of dependencies
 - **Hard to keep system design clean** - code doesn't fit together well
-- **Less flexible** - can't adjust when you learn new things
 - **Better quality** - focus on few tasks, build each one well

-### Best Practice:
-- Plan just a few tasks ahead
-- Finish them completely with good quality
-- Plan next tasks based on what you learned
-- Keep project organized and development smooth

-**Key Point:** Task management combines Plan Mode and Action Mode working together
+**Key Point:** Task management should be combined with memory banks working together

 ---

 # VIBE CODING TOOLS

 ## 10. Tips

-### Battle-Tested Rules from Production Teams:

 1. **3-Strike Rule** - When approach isn't working after 3 tries:
    - Switch AI models